kirokuan/jekyll/_posts/2016-06-19-Use-Kibana-to-Represent-Geo-info.md

 Why this is important? because ElasticSearch by its nature is a search engine, it analyzed and tokenized all string it get.
 The problem here come, that url like http://example.com/  it considered it as "http","example","com","web"..ect.
 It's unfavorable when we want to see the url as a whole, so we need to use .raw version.

-Sometime I encountered the error in Kibana
+If using the version analyzed,you encountered the error in Kibana

 ![screenshot]({{ site.baseurl | prepend:site.url}}/images/KibanaError.png){: .center-image }*Error in Kibana*

-After I looked up in the internet, there are two types like browsername, browsername.raw for 1 attribute.
-When producing the visualization, we should use the one with *.raw*.
+Changing to use .raw version, it's a correct one.